10 Steps to Prepare for Full-Time RV Living for Beginners

 If you are new to RVing, or even if you’ve done some RV camping, you’ll still need to do extensive research.

 When we started our RVing journey, we had almost no experience camping in an RV, let alone living in one.
-YouTube, blogs, Instagram, and Facebook groups are all great places to learn more about the lifestyle.
+YouTube videos, blogs, Instagram, and Facebook groups are all great ways to learn more about the lifestyle.

-When you start your search for the perfect RV, you’ll need to be able to answer the below questions.
+When you get ready to buy the perfect RV, you’ll need to be able to answer the below questions.

-• What type of RV do you want?
-(Camper van, fifth wheel, motorhome, travel trailer, etc.)
+- What type of RV do you want?
+(Fifth wheel, motorhome, travel trailer, camper van, etc.)

-• What type of features do you want?
-(Slideouts, solar panels, island bed, etc.)
+- What type of features do you want?
+(Slideouts, solar panels, queen bed, etc.)

-The best way to start answering these questions is to rent a few different RVs and see firsthand the advantages and challenges of various RV types.
+If you’re having trouble answering the above questions, the best way to start is to rent a few RVs and see firsthand the advantages and challenges of various RV types.

-Outdoorsy is a great resource for renting RVs from private owners.
+Outdoorsy is a great resource for new RVers who would like to rent RVs from private owners.
 This will give you a chance to get your feet wet and see what your priorities are when it comes to buying an RV.

-Spend time researching online and getting firsthand experience camping in different RVs.
+Spend time researching online and getting firsthand experience by taking an RV trip.
 With these resources, you can narrow down the RV you need for full-time living.

-READ NEXT: To learn more about picking the right RV, check out How to Choose the Best RV to Live in Full-Time.
+READ NEXT: To learn more about picking the right RV, check out How to Choose the Best RV to Live in Full-Time and Motorhomes vs Travel Trailers: Which RV is Best for You?

 2. Start to Downsize for RV Living